 Climate patterns associated with the El Niño portion of the El Niño Southern Oscillation (ENSO) weather system are generally favourable for seagrass growth (Lin et al. 2018).
-The improvements recorded at the inshore meadows are likely due to a combination of favourable climate related to El Niño along with the absence of other major climatic or anthropogenic impacts in the region leading up to the survey.
-While the higher biomass of seagrasses was a positive result it's important to note that the relative change over the 4 years isn't substantial, with changes from 0.8 to 2.1 and 1.7 to 3.5 g DWm-2 for meadows 6 and 7, respectively (Figures 8 and 9).
-While these are relatively small meadow biomasses they are typical for coastal seagrasses in the Mackay-Whitsunday-Isaac region (Van De Wetering et al. 2020, York and Rasheed 2020).
+The improvements recorded at the inshore meadows over the past two years are likely due to a combination of favourable climate related to El Niño along with the absence of other major climatic or anthropogenic impacts in the region leading up to the surveys.